This morning I broke my WordPress website. Literally. My entire website disappeared.

 I’ve used Blogvault for many years now, and it makes it super easy to backup and restore.
 I can’t recommend them highly enough.

 It may sound a tad melodramatic, but it’s saved my life on more than one occasion!

 Once you’ve got a backup service in place, you may also want to set up…

 Website Uptime & Malware Monitoring

-I use a service called Sucuri, which instantly informs me if my WordPress site ever breaks, or gets attacked by hackers.
+I also use a service called Sucuri, which instantly tells me if my WordPress site ever breaks, or gets attacked by hackers.

 Sucuri automatically scans my website every hour, every day all year round.

 First of all it checks my website is actually working.
 If my ‘site is down’ then it automatically notifies me.

 Next, it automatically scans my site for nasty hacking attacks which could have affected my site in some way.